openrewrite/rewrite-docs/docs/recipes/java/dependencies/dependencyinsight.md

 | `String` | version | *Optional*.
 Match only dependencies with the specified version.
 Node-style [version selectors](https://docs.openrewrite.org/reference/dependency-version-selectors) may be used.
 All versions are searched by default. | `1.x` |
 | `String` | scope | *Optional*.
 Match dependencies with the specified Maven scope.
 All scopes are searched by default.
 Valid options: `compile`, `test`, `runtime`, `provided`, `system` | `compile` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.DependencyInsightExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---